PPC testing is one of the most impactful actions we can take to improve our campaigns over time.

 We've put together below a list of our 8 best PPC tests that we regularly run for our clients.

-We're starting with ad copy testing because it's probably the most common PPC test there is.
+We're starting with PPC ad copy testing because it's probably the most common PPC test there is.

-Here's a few examples of different headline offers we might test within the different ads to help us isolate which ad copy offer performs the best:
+Here's a few examples of different headline offers we might test within the different ads to help us isolate which PPC ad copy variation performs the best:

 2) Broad Match Test